MAHDTech/nix-config/README.md

 ## Updates

-Updating the Nix flake lock file `flake.lock` is done via PRs with GitHub Actions.
+Updating the Nix flake lock file `flake.lock` is done via GitHub Actions.

 The manual method is to run the following command within the root of the repository;